a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

   </ul>
 </div>

-Whew!
-That explanation was longer and more in-depth than I expected.
 Next, we need to create the API endpoint and incorporate it with the `auth_reqparser` and `process_registration_request` function.

-### <code>RegisterUser</code> Resource
+### `RegisterUser` Resource

 If you look back at all of the material covered in this tutorial, it's amazing (IMO) that we haven't written one line of code that that makes our Flask application perform one of the basic functions of a web server: URL routing.
 It's time to fix that.

 In an application that adheres to the [principles of REST](#understanding-rest), each API endpoint (IOW, each URL) is a representation of a resource.
-Calling an API endpoint with a supported HTTP method (e.g., `GET`, `PUT`, `POST`) allows clients to interact with the resource.
+Clients interact with resources by sending HTTP requests.
+The method type of the client's request (e.g., `GET`, `PUT`, `POST`) is used to perform different operations, and the nature of the operation should be related to the.
 For this reason, when we need to add a URL route to the API, we define a class that inherits from the `flask_restplus.Resource` base class.

-In our API, users can send a request to register a new account to `/api/v1/auth/register`.
+[According to the table defining the API endpoints for the `auth_ns` namespace](#auth-ns-endpoints), users can register for a new account by sending a `POST` request to `/api/v1/auth/register`.
 To create this API endpoint, open `app/api/auth/endpoints.py`, add the content below and save the file:

 {{< highlight python "linenos=table" >}}"""API endpoint definitions for /auth namespace.""" from http import HTTPStatus